 13.7 The analytics service(s) used by Our Site use(s) Cookies to gather the required information.

 13.8 In addition to the controls that We provide, you can choose to enable or disable Cookies in your internet browser.
 Most internet browsers also enable you to choose whether you wish to disable all cookies or only third-party Cookies.
 By default, most internet browsers accept cookies, but this can be changed.
 For further details, please consult the help menu in your internet browser or the documentation that came with your device.

 13.9 You can choose to delete Cookies on your computer or device at any time, however you may lose any information that enables you to access Our Site more quickly and efficiently including, but not limited to, login and personalisation settings.

 Data Protection Policy

-This Policy sets out the obligations of Eudemonics International, a company registered in England under number 10398258, whose registered office is at:
+This Policy sets out the obligations of Eudemonics CIC, a company registered in England under number 10398258, whose registered office is at:

 RANSOM HALL, SOUTHWELL ROAD WEST, MANSFIELD, NOTTINGHASHIRE, NG21 0HJ

 (“the Company”) regarding data protection and the rights of customers, partner organisations, sub-contractors, service users (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).

 The GDPR defines “personal data” as any information relating to an identified or identifiable natural person (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.